HyperJump-DeFi/HyperJump-Contracts/README.md

 - [deployments-bsc.md](deployments-bsc.md) contain a list of deployed contracts and their addresses on BSC.
 - [deployments-ftm.md](deployments-ftm.md) contain a list of deployed contracts and their addresses on FTM.
+- [deployments-metis.md](deployments-metis.md) contain a list of deployed contracts and their addresses on METIS ANDROMEDA.

 - [HyperJumpV2-Addresses.md](HyperJumpV2-Addresses.md) contains various project related addresses.